-Alberta Culture Days will continue to take place throughout September, making it easier for community organizations to host online or small in person events (depending on federal or provincial health guidelines).
+Alberta Culture Days will continue to take place throughout September, making it easier for community organizations to host online or small in person events.

 Applicants must submit proposals according to the specifications and conditions set out in the grant program guidelines.

 - provide culturally-related programming during the month of September:

 - Feature Sites – any 3 days during September

 - Host Sites – any 2 days during September

 - Pop Up Sites – any one day during September

 - ensure that all events and activities funded through the Celebration Site grant are free

 - provide a budget outlining estimated revenues (including in-kind and leveraged funds) and expenses